reMarkable/cobalt/README.md

 * *cluster_name*: The name of the GKE cluster you created
 * *cluster_zone*: The zone in which the GKE cluster was created
 * *gce_pd_name*: The name of the GCE persistent disk you created
-* *bigtable_project_name*: This is the fully-qualified name of the project in which you created your Bigtable instance.
-This should be the same as the project specified by the two fields *cloud_project_prefix* and *cloud_project_name* but here it is specified as a single combined name.
 * *bigtable_instance_name*: The name of the Bigtable instance you created.

 ### Deploying Cobalt to GKE